 How To Replace A Mountain Bike Cassette: (Step-By-Step Guide)

 Replacing your cassette on time will save you money, and keep your bike running smoothly.
-It’s becoming more and more important to replace your cassette on time due to manufactures adding more gears into the same space, making cassette rings much thinner, which makes them much more fragile.
+It’s becoming more and more important to replace your cassette on time due to manufacturers adding more gears into the same space, making cassette rings much thinner, which makes them much more fragile.
 Learning to replace your own cassette is super quick and simple, and will save you money.

 Are Mountain Bike Cassettes Universal?

-Not any more.
+Not anymore.
 There are two common types of mountain bike cassettes: SHIMANO and SRAM XD compatible cassettes.
 The classic Shimano cassette just slides on and is secured with a lock ring.
 A Sram XD compatible cassette screws directly onto the freehub body.
 If you need to replace your cassette, your will need to make sure you order the correct cassette by removing your old cassette to see which freehub body you have.
 If Your bike is pre-2015 it will almost certainly be Shimano.

 Are Both Shimano And Sram Cassettes Interchangeable?